samsquire/ideas4/README.md

 An interpreter needs a method of looking up objects.
 Each subinterpreter can look up objects it has itself created.

+We can have two levels of hashmaps.
+A global hashmap and a per subinterpreter hashmap.
+We can do a O(1) lookup of objects in this subinterpreter and then a global lookup in the actual objects identity.

 The same object created in two different subinterpreters is not an identical object but is equivalent.

 One obvious idea is to create a shared objectspace that all subinterpreters share.
 But have different collections of objects inside each subinterpreter.
+One problem with this is synchronization whenever the objectspace is modified.

-One alternative is to have multiple object spaces but have an indicator what object space the object is in in the book keeping metadata for an object for a subinterpreter.
+One alternative is to have multiple object spaces but have an indicator what object space the object is in the book keeping metadata for an object for a subinterpreter.
 It's a layer of indirection.

 What about types?
 Those are objects too!
 There is a tangled web of relationships between objects while an interpreter is running.
 If this object needs to be compatible with another subinterpreter, we want to avoid copying the data.
 We want to inform the subinterpreter to be compatible with the objects in the other subinterpreter.